Parenting - Putting Your Children First

 The relevant law

 When determining what is best for children, the need to protect children from harm will be given greater weight than the need to have a meaningful relationship with both parents.
-Of course, there needs to be a real and unacceptable risk to the children before time with the other parent can be suspended or strictly limited.

-Equal time
+Equal time?

 Without court orders to the contrary, both parents enjoy equal shared parenting responsibility for their children.
 This means both parents should be involved in long-term parenting decisions including where the children live and attend school, their legal name, their religion, and medical treatments.